-It was a bit of a groggy start in Europe after it emerged not all of the ECB’s member country’s had wanted to restart its money printing programme, but the main bourses eventually added 0.2% to what was already set to be a fourth straight week of gains.
+It was a bit of a groggy start in Europe after it emerged that not all of the ECB’s member country’s had wanted to restart its money printing programme.

-The euro shuffled up to a two-week high in foreign exchange markets too, as traders there suspected the ECB may have now exhausted all ammunition of any worth, though a six-week low for the safe-haven Japanese yen and the pound back above $1.24 for the first time since late July also caught the attention.
+The euro shuffled up to a two-week high as traders suspected the ECB may have now exhausted all ammunition of any worth, though a six-week low for the safe-haven Japanese yen and the pound back above $1.2450 for the first time since late July also caught the attention.

 “We have quite an interesting reaction to the ECB meeting with the sense of the pushback from the core countries, and that essentially that the ECB has now thrown its last cards in,” said John Hardy, head of FX strategy at Saxo bank.

 “It looks like we are also getting to some pretty interesting levels for yields.
 If the consolidation continues, at some point you have to question whether the easing (from the central banks) is actually there.”